thufschmitt/tix-papers/typing/types.md

 It is possible to modify this interpretation to take this difference into account, by adding at some places a special constant (noted $\bot$) to the interpretation of the types.
-For example, let's assume for a moment that our types contains a product constructor $\cdot \times \cdot$.
+For example, assume for a moment that our types contain a product constructor $\cdot \times \cdot$.
 The interpretation $\llbracket A \times B \rrbracket$ of the type $A \times B$ is $\llbracket A \rrbracket \times \llbracket B \rrbracket$ in the